 - Models: Accatran Mk II/VId/VIIa

 - Helbore Lasgun: For single-target damage, this Lasgun is king.
 Sporting not just a standard (slow) fire rate, this Lasgun is equipped with a charged shot that can do heavy damage when targeting an enemy weakspot.
-This makes it a great weapon for snipers, though accuracy with its non-charged shots leaves a lot to be desired accuracy-wise.
+This makes it a great weapon for snipers, though accuracy with its non-charged shots leaves a lot to be desired.

 - Models: Lucius Mk II/III